How SQLAlchemy's Identity Map Served Stale Data to 23,000 API Requests

 It says nothing about one session per request.
 That contract is yours to enforce.

-Compounding this: SQLAlchemy sessions maintain an identity map — a first-level cache that maps each loaded object's primary key to the in-memory Python object.
+Compounding this: SQLAlchemy sessions maintain an identity map, a first-level cache that maps each loaded object's primary key to the in-memory Python object.
 When you query for an entity that's already in the identity map, SQLAlchemy skips the database entirely and returns the cached object.
 This is a performance feature designed for within-request deduplication.
 We were accidentally using it as a cross-request stale-data store.

-Reproducing the Bottleneck
+Reproducing the bottleneck

-GET /employees/42 read from a different client — and serve that client
+update, then immediately handle a GET /employees/42 read from a different

-the version of Employee #42 that was loaded twenty requests ago.
+client, and serve that client the version of Employee #42 loaded twenty requests ago.

 from sqlalchemy import create_engine